-Regarded at the time to be Britain’s answer to Elvis, Terry performed in Soho’s 2 i’s Coffee Bar, the famous ground-breaking venue for new skiffle & rock musicians, where Adam Faith, Tommy Steele, & Cliff Richard would also appear.
+Regarded at the time to be Britain’s answer to the King of Rock & Roll, Terry performed in Soho’s 2 i’s Coffee Bar, the famous ground-breaking venue for new skiffle & rock musicians, where Adam Faith, Tommy Steele, & Cliff Richard would also appear.

 Following chart success with a series of hits, Terry starred in the 1958 film “The Golden Disc” (released as The Inbetween Age in America).

 Still very much active and recording, it’s a thrill to know that Terry has the Art & Hue pop art print of himself, presented at the Talking Pictures Film Festival.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.

 Part of the Guitars collection of stylish pop art prints inspired by film axe men and their instruments, featuring Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books).

 Also available as part of a group of ten prints.

 Discover, or rewatch, “The Golden Disc” on DVD at Renown.

 “The Golden Disc” Copyright © Renown Pictures Ltd, (1958).
 All rights reserved.